And They Lived Happily Ever After

 Or is it the people with pensions?
 You know, teachers, postal workers, government employees, and so on?
 The ones who get a check each month and are not worried about having a reliable income?

-Financial security, and your happiness, is largely based on having guaranteed income for life.
+Financial security, and your happiness, are largely based on having guaranteed income for life.

 The other day I spoke with a 74-year-old man living off of invested assets and Social Security.
 He’s been taking a little over 6% a year from his IRA for the last few years.
 What do you think he was worried about?
 The first words out of his mouth were, ‘I know I’m taking too much.’
 He’s worried about running out of money and not having the income he needs.
 He has good reason to worry.

 It’s been said the market always wins long term.
 Perhaps that’s true, but you need to win during your retirement.
-The SP 500 peaked a little over 1,500 around July 2000, then lost nearly 50%.
+The SP 500 peaked slightly over 1,500 around July 2000, then lost nearly 50%.
 It recovered by July 2007 and then lost over 50%.
-All told, it was from July 2000 to the end of Feb 20013 before it went on to make new gains.
-Can you afford to have a 13-year period where you are waiting to break even?
-What happens if you need to take money out?
-There’s no recovery in those situations.
+Can you afford to have volatility with your important retirement funds?

 This is why guaranteed income is so important in retirement.
-You’re not tied to result that you cannot control.
+You’re not tied to results that you cannot control.
 There’s a significant difference between guaranteed income and statement wealth.
-During the last two market corrections, many people stopped even opening their IRA statements.
-Many retirees went back to work.
+During the last three market corrections, many people stopped even opening their IRA statements.
+Many retirees went back to work or attempted to do so.

 Retirees with guaranteed income went on vacation, visited family and friends, and spent time with their grandchildren.
 Take the time to analyze your income needs in retirement.
-Get at least your basic needs covered with income you cannot outlive.
-Having income, you don’t have to worry about means you are free to do the things you want to do.
-Build your retirement, so you know you have the income you need.
+Get at least your basic needs covered with the income you cannot outlive.
+Having income, you don’t have to worry about means you are free to do what you want.
+Build your retirement so you know you have the income you need.
 So when your children and grandchildren are talking about you, they will say. ‘